 Italy Travel Guide

 Il ricordo di te vivra nel mio cuore (the memory of you will live in my heart).
-These were my words when I left Italy for the first time.
-I couldn’t have said in any other way as Italy is a cradle of European civilization with a rich cultural heritage and a vivid history of the Renaissance.
+These were my words when I left Italy after my first trip there.
+I couldn’t have said in any other way because Italy is a cradle of European civilization with a rich cultural heritage and a vivid history of the Renaissance.
 Italy has so much to offer not just for newbies but for sophisticated travelers as well.
 Immerse yourself in the vibrant street life of large cities or get off the beaten path to explore remote places by creating your own route.

 Italy has everything one may ever want to see or try.
 From the ancient streets of Rome and romantic canals in Venice to diverse landscape and charming mountain villages.
 While all these features are so well-combined, it is sometimes hard to comprehend what was created by men, and what was by the ancient gods.
 Italy is the country that most of us have heard about many times and it is almost impossible not to form any opinion long before you actually visit it.